FLEXIBILITY HELPS PREVENT BURNOUT

 I’ve written about harmful productivity myths in the past.

 I’ve also talked about the benefits of scheduling your (writing) time.
-This works on the principle that, if something is important to you, then you need to block time in your schedule to dedicate to it.
-Protect that time and treat it in the same way as you would a medical appointment, i.e. turn up on time, turn off your phone, and focus on the reason you’re there.
+This works on the principle that, if something is important to you, then you need to block dedicated time for it in your schedule.
+Protect that time and treat it in the same way you would a medical appointment; turn up on time, turn off your phone, and focus on the reason you’re there.

-However, I’ve since discovered that my (rigid) approach to scheduling (the approach I’ve taken for many years) might not be working for me as well as I thought.
+However, I’ve since discovered that my (rigid) approach to scheduling – the approach I tried for many years – might not work as well for me as I thought.

 Schedules are designed to be strict and to help keep us focused and on track with our goals.
 However, that doesn’t mean they can’t be flexible, and it doesn’t mean they can’t be changed if they aren’t working for us!

-I begin every New Year with new energy, optimism, and carefully-thought-out goals and plans.
+I begin each New Year with new energy, optimism, and carefully thought-out goals and plans.
 I always tell myself that this year will be ‘my year’.
 I always have lofty ambitions and unrealistic expectations about how much I can achieve.
-I always forget that I get tired, or that life happens, or that my children are walking petri dishes.
+I always forget that I get tired, and that life happens, and that my children are walking petri-dishes.

-Logically I know I’m prone to this, but although I can see the trap, I always seem to fall into it.
+Logically I know I’m prone to this, but – although I can see the trap – I always seem to fall straight into it.

-I’ve been reasonably productive: I’m nearly halfway through developmental edits for my novel and I’ve entered a number of writing competitions.
-I’ve kept up with my editing, business and marketing schedules.
+I’m a reasonably productive person.
+Yes, my own novel's progress is slower than I'd like, but my editing schedule is usually full, and I’ve kept up with most of my business and marketing schedules.
 My children are happy and healthy.
-My home, while far from immaculate, has at least seen a vacuum cleaner in recent history.
+My home – while far from immaculate – has at least seen a vacuum cleaner in recent history.

-If I’m being honest with myself, it’s been bedding in for months.
-However, it’s only in the last few weeks that I’ve felt able to admit it to myself.
+If I’m being honest with myself, it’s been bedding in for years.

-I have so many goals and ambitions that I pile loads of stuff onto my plate, forgetting I have two young children who already take up most of my time and energy.
-I spend all my days working, writing, or looking after my children.
-I spend most of my evenings working until late.
-And, let’s face it, parenting is 24/7 anyway: especially when your kid gets ill or won’t sleep or falls out of bed.
-Looking at you, Big Bro.
+I have so many goals and ambitions that I pile loads of stuff onto my plate, forgetting I have two young children who already take up a lot of my time and energy.
+I spend all my days working, writing, and looking after my children.
+I spend most of my evenings putting my children to bed and taking care of life admin.
+And, let’s face it, parenting is 24/7 anyway: especially when one or both children are ill or won’t sleep.
+Looking at you, Little Bro.

 I love writing and editing, and I love the business I’m trying to build.
 But it’s important to remember that passion and dedication can only get us so far.